franciscoengenheiro/concurrent-problem-sets/README.md

 |                 *Cyclic Barrier possible generation states*                 |

 #### Style of synchronization
-For this syncronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request` per barrier generation, because it's easier for the last thread to enter the barrier to signal all threads that are waiting for the barrier to be opened and thus completing their request.
+For this synchronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request` per barrier generation, because it's easier for the last thread to enter the barrier to signal all threads that are waiting for the barrier to be opened and thus completing their request.